uberall/micronaut-distributed-lock/README.md

 ## Publishing

-You'll need to be in the uberall organisation in Bintray to be able to publish the latest version. also `BINTRAY_USER` and `BINTRAY_API_KEY` environment variables need to be set.
+You'll need to be in the uberall organisation in Github to be able to publish the latest version. also `GITHUB_USER` and `GITHUB_TOKEN` environment variables need to be set.

-Simply run `./gradlew :publish --no-daemon` to upload all artifacts to bintray
+Simply run `./gradlew :publish --no-daemon` to upload all artifacts to Github.